Dear friends and neighbors,

 - $26 million for food assistance to individuals and households in need.

 - $50 million in grants to help childcare businesses stay open and expand capacity.

 That was only a first step.
-The biennial operating budget amplified those efforts by:
+The final operating budget sent to Gov. Inslee amplified those efforts by:

 - Providing $1.1 billion for additional vaccine distribution, tracing and testing.

 - Making a landmark expansion of state funding for high-quality childcare and early learning through the Fair Start for Kids Act.

 - Implementing the Working Families Tax Credit to put money back in the pockets of families who need it.

 - Ensuring our schools have the resources necessary to reopen safely.